DanLevy.net

 PostgreSQL added JSONB to let you store semi-structured data without defining rigid schemas upfront.
 The idea was sound: sometimes you genuinely don’t know what the data will look like, or it changes too frequently for traditional columns to make sense.

-But somewhere between intention and implementation, JSONB became the database equivalent of “I’ll clean my room later.”
+The problem is that JSONB is also the easiest way to defer schema decisions without admitting you’re deferring them.
+Somewhere between intention and implementation, it became the database equivalent of “I’ll clean my room later.”
 That temporary solution you reached for six months ago?
-It’s still there, and it’s gotten worse.
+It’s still there, and now production depends on it.

 The technical debt isn’t the JSONB itself.
-It’s the gap between what you told yourself you were building and what you actually built.
+It’s the gap between what you told yourself you were building and what you actually built: an undocumented schema-on-read system.

 What Usually Happens